aleozlx/tinybasic/README.md

 tinybasic
 =========

-A tiny BASIC parser, interpreter and compiler.
-In progress...
+A tiny BASIC parser and interpreter.

 ##Usage